On the paramodularity of typical abelian surfaces (and reduction of G-covariant bilinear forms)

-By the Chebotarev density theorem, in Step 4 we will eventually find a prime $\frakp \not\in S$, since $\utr$ is well-defined on conjugacy classes by Lemma \ref{lem:utrconj}.
+\begin{proof}[Proof of correctness] By the Chebotarev density theorem, in Step 4 we will eventually find a prime $\frakp \not\in S$, since $\utr$ is well-defined on conjugacy classes by Lemma \ref{lem:utrconj}.
 In the final step, if equality does not hold for some prime $\frakp$, we have found a witness, and we correctly return \texttt{false}.

 Otherwise, we return \texttt{true} and we claim that $\rho_1 \simeq \rho_2$ so the output is correct.
 Indeed, assume for purposes of contradiction that $\rho_1 \not\simeq \rho_2$.
 Then there exists $r\geq 1$ such that $\rho_1\simeq\rho_2\pmod{\ell^r}$ but $\rho_1\not\simeq\rho_2\pmod{\ell^{r+1}}$.
 We can assume as before that $\rho_1\equiv\rho_2\pmod{\ell^r}$.
 We define $\mu$ by \eqref{eqn:rho1mu} and $\varphi_\mu$ by \eqref{eqn:varphiFSglie}.
 Let $L_\mu$ be the fixed field of $\varphi_\mu$.
 By Lemma~\ref{lem:iscocyc} we have $\mu\not\in\cobound^1(F,\Lie(\redG)(\F_\ell);\M_n(\F_\ell))$, hence by Corollary~\ref{cor:yupmuFS} $\varphi_\mu$ extends $\overline{\rho}$ and is obstructing.
 It follows that the pair $(L_\mu,\varphi_\mu)$ is, up to conjugation by $(\M_n\rtimes\GL_n)(\F_\ell)$, among the pairs computed in Step~3.
 In particular there is a prime $\frakp$ in Step 4 such that $\utr\varphi_\mu(\Frob_\frakp) \not\equiv 0 \psmod{\ell}$.
 But then by \eqref{eqn:uppertrace} we would have $\tr \rho_1(\Frob_\frakp) \neq \tr \rho_2(\Frob_\frakp)$, contradicting the verification carried out in Step 5. \end{proof}